cocotb/cocotb/docs/source/build_systems.rst

 The ``pytest`` Plugin
 =====================

-The :doc:`pytest plugin <pytest>` is an integrated build, simulation, and test runner that supplants the :class:`!RegressionManager` in addition to doing builds and running simulations.
+The :doc:`pytest plugin <pytest_plugin>` is an integrated build, simulation, and test runner that supplants the :class:`!RegressionManager` in addition to doing builds and running simulations.

 In this system, ``pytest`` runs outside of the simulator process where it discovers cocotb tests directly.